 Figure 8.
 Post-classic clay artifact from Río Viejo, Coastal Oaxaca, believed to be a trumpet mouthpiece.

 (Photo courtesy of Dr. Stacie King, Department of Anthropology, Indiana University, Bloomington, IN.)

 Bells of Maya trumpets

-From the ancient bronze Greek salpinx and Scandinavian lur, to terracotta trumpets of the Moche people in South America, it has been realized for thousands of years the focusing power of a flare at the far opening of a trumpet.
-As noted, the Maya attached mostly conical sections made from bark and animal skin or attached flares made from gourds to cylindrical wooden tubes.
+From the ancient bronze Greek salpinx and Scandinavian lur, to terracotta trumpets of the Moche people in South America, it has been realized for thousands of years the focusing power of a flared end of a trumpet.
+As noted, the Maya attached mostly conical sections made from bark and animal skin or attached bells made from gourds to cylindrical wooden tubes.
 They also appear to have employed the natural flare of trunks from the Agavaceae family.
 Often, we see trumpeters playing in pairs and even trios (see K6984 and K6294 in the Kerr database).
 The instruments typically consist of a cylindrical tube with a separate, insertable mouthpiece and a separate conical section that has been affixed to the tube by wrapping with plant ribbons.
 There are also pictorial representations of one-piece trumpets with a conical tube, likely made from hollowed softwood.